codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 ```

 ### Get a field
-The first one is simple, we'll simply get a value in the object.
+The first one is simple, we will get a value from our object.

 First, our **TypeScript** version:
 ```typescript